Anique Jordan: Biography

 Anique Jordan's family immigrated from Trinidad.
 She was born and grew up in Scarborough.
 She received a B.A. in International Development at York University, Toronto (2011) and a Masters of Environmental Studies at York University (2015), a Latin America and Caribbean Studies Graduate Diploma, again from York University (2015) and a Business and the Environment Graduate Diploma from the Schulich School of Business, Toronto (2015) as well as an Entrepreneurship Certificate, at the Schulich Centre for Executive Education, Toronto (2015).

-In 2012, she was gifted a family archive from a cousin which told of her family`s Caribbean roots.
+In 2012, she was gifted a family archive from a cousin which told of her family's Caribbean roots.
 She used it as the basis for her Masters thesis at York (2015) titled Possessed: A Genealogy of Black Women, Hauntology and Art as Survival and is writing a book with that title.
-Possessed was based on the family history of a particular group of Black loyalists, who became freed people of colour, in the twin islands of Trinidad & Tobago.
+Possessed was based on the family history of a particular group of Black loyalists, who became freed people of colour, in the twin islands of Trinidad and Tobago.
 It is an autobiographical account that reflects a larger historical context.
 In the thesis, she said that at a young age, she learned to document and archive.

-Although she had no formal art training, Jordan made her first photographic art work by asking the question, “How did we survive as Black people through transatlantic slavery?
+Although she had no formal art training, Jordan made her first photographic art work by asking the question, "How did we survive as Black people through transatlantic slavery?"
 All that she knew were the stories she found on television in the form of a joke or as being enslaved as in the violent program Roots.
 She found that in order to speak about history, she had to become an archivist, but used as a model, carnival celebrations where anything can happen along the parade route.
 She also has found her voice in describing the intersection of community economic development and art.
 She wants her practice to stem from and return to the communities that inform it.

 In 2015, Jordan was invited to be one of 10 black artists accompanying a Jean-Michel Basquiat show at the Art Gallery of Ontario.
 The work she created was of her mother and elder aunts wearing uniforms for the war of 1812.
 In 2016, she created work to accompany the Lawren Harris show Idea of the North at the Art Gallery of Ontario by addressing the black communities active in the Ward area of Toronto in the early 1900s where Harris painted in his early career.
 In that area, behind Toronto City Hall, she found there was once a historic Black church and two homes owned by one black family.
 To avoid bounty hunters, the name of this church (as well as others) was changed from the African Methodist Episcopal church to the British Methodist Episcopal Church.
 The work she created had two parts: a woman at the crossroads and a photograph re-enacting a congregation in the church as well as orchestrating a performance on the subject in its wider implications.
-Her work was praised as offering an alternate view to Harris`s version.
+Her work was praised as offering an alternate view to Harris's version.